ryrych/haxorz_10.15/README.md

 ### Opening previous revision(s) of a file

 If you use `Vim`, consider using [Extradite commit browser][2].
-For 'vanilla' Git, use this:
+For ‘vanilla’ Git, use this:

 ```bash
 git show head~1:app/assets/javascripts/file.js
 ```

 Modify `~1` to get previous revisions.
-You don't have to start from `head`.
+You don’t have to start from `head`.
 Any valid Git hash like `e051eff~5` can be used.

 You can even checkout that file: